oss-wish-list/oss-wishlist-website/src/content/wishlists/example-web-utils.md

 ## What We're Looking For

-We're seeking expert help to take our project to the next level.
+We're seeking practitioner help to take our project to the next level.
 Our main focus areas are:

 ### Security Audit
 We're preparing for a major v2.0 release and want to ensure our security practices are rock-solid.
 We need a comprehensive security review covering: